 Despite the economic significance of this market, there are welfare concerns regarding traditional Halal methods of slaughter.
 Additionally, the rules of Halal meat production are not well understood by industry due to differences in the interpretation of the dietary laws within the Muslim community.

-The objective of this book is to highlight the economic significance of the Halal market, explain the different Halal slaughter methods, touch on the significance of animal welfare in Islam, the benefits of Halal certification to food businesses and give suggestions on how the welfare of animals can be improved during Halal slaughter.
+The objective of Halal Meat Production and Market Opportuntities is to highlight the economic significance of the Halal market, explain the different Halal slaughter methods, touch on the significance of animal welfare in Islam, the benefits of Halal certification to food businesses and give suggestions on how the welfare of animals can be improved during Halal slaughter.

-The target audience includes academics, policymakers, animal welfare organisations, students, farmers, abattoir operators, consumers, animal welfare organisations and others.
+The target audience includes academics, policymakers, animal welfare organisations, meat inspectors, students, farmers, abattoir operators, consumers, animal welfare organisations and others.

 Awal Fuseini is the Halal Sector manager of the Agriculture and Horticulture Development Board (AHDB).
 His role involves collaboration with Halal certifiers, abattoir operators, meat processors and key stakeholders in the Halal sector with a view to creating a better understanding of the sector.
 Prior to joining the AHDB, Awal worked for the UK’s Halal Food Authority (HFA) as the certification manager.
 His role at the HFA involved auditing of Halal abattoirs and manufacturing sites as well as managing a team of Halal auditors.